Last updated: 09-12-2022

 Ugliness is a subject I will return to several more times.

 I mentioned earlier that the farther we go back in time the less familiar the recorded material becomes.
-Case in point is the The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century), the earliest published edition of Journey to the West.
-Despite referring to himself as “the bronze-headed, iron-browed king of the eighty-four thousand monkeys of the Purple Cloud Grotto on the Mountain of Flowers and Fruit” (Wivell, 1994, p.
-1182), the Monkey Pilgrim is depicted as a white-clad scholar.
+Case in point is the The Story of How Tripitaka of the Great Tang Procures the Scriptures (c. late 13th-century CE), the earliest published edition of Journey to the West.
+Despite referring to himself as the Monkey King, the Monkey Pilgrim is depicted as a white-clad scholar.
 Another difference is the fact that he fights with two different staves, one a ringed monk’s staff and the other an iron rod (these two would later be combined to create his signature weapon).

 The earliest descriptions of what Monkey looks like appear in chapter one.
-When he is first taken in by his teacher Subhuti, the immortal tells him, “Though your features are not the most attractive, you do resemble a pignolia-eating macaque [husun, 猢猻].”
-After he returns to the Mountain of Flowers and Fruit, a demon king refers to Monkey’s height: “You’re not four feet tall” (Wu & Yu, 2012, vol. 1, p.
+When he is first taken in by his teacher Subodhi, the sage tells him, “Though your features are not the most attractive, you do resemble a pignolia-eating macaque (husun [猢猻])” (Wu & Yu, 2012, vol. 1, p.
+115).
+After he returns to the Mountain of Flowers and Fruit in chapter two, a demon king refers to Monkey’s height: “You’re not four feet tall” (Wu & Yu, 2012, vol. 1, p.
 128).

 Fig. 6 – A comparison of Rhesus macaque males with red-rimmed eyes during mating season (left) and other times (right) (larger version).
 Original image from Dubue, Allen, Maestripieri, & Higham, 2014, p.
 5.